 - told me how fed up they are with their unfulfilling lives

-This sort of thing may seem honest and open, but it’s really unprofessional.
-If you do anything like the above, you’re positioning yourself as an emotionally immature man-child or woman-child, not a serious professional.
-In my view any such applicant is an easy no, instantly disqualified.
+This may seem honest and open, but it’s also unprofessional.
+If you do anything like the above, you’re positioning yourself as an emotionally immature man-child or woman-child, not a serious pro.
+Any such applicant is an easy no, instantly disqualified.

 I sympathize that you may be looking to improve your life situation, and you may have had real problems with previous employers.
 Let’s give you the benefit of the doubt and say those problems were beyond your control.
 Even so, it’s unwise to position yourself as someone who needs rescuing.
 This doesn’t make you look like a quality hire.
 It makes you look irresponsible.
 A new employer can’t verify that your ex-boss was an idiot.